RudrThakur/JavaScript-Course-Selection-WebApp/README.md

 # JavaScript-Course-Selection-WebApp
-A simple WebApp for students to select their Courses
+A Platform built in JavaScript & Google Firebase to choose Elective Courses in College